Deywilk Tavarez

-Deywilk Tavarez (born August 27, 2004) is an American college basketball player for the Loyola Ramblers.
-He previously played for the Charleston Cougars and the Delaware State Hornets.
+Deywilk Tavarez (born August 27, 2004) is a Dominican American college basketball player for the Hofstra Pride.
+He previously played for the Loyola Ramblers, Charleston Cougars and the Delaware State Hornets.

 Early life and high school career

-Tavarez grew up in Pennsauken, New Jersey, and attended the Academy of the New Church in Bryn Athyn, Pennsylvania.
+Tavarez is of Dominican descent.
+He grew up in Pennsauken, New Jersey, and attended the Academy of the New Church in Bryn Athyn, Pennsylvania.
 While playing for the varsity team, he tore his left and right meniscus during both his sophomore and junior seasons.
 As a senior, Tavarez led his team in scoring, rebounds, assists and steals after he averaged 19.5 points, 6.8 rebounds, 3.5 steals, and 4.7 assists per game through 24 games.
 To bolster his recruitment chances he played in front of scouts in the Amateur Athletic Union, where Delaware State head coach Stan Waterman first discovered him.